2017 Senior Open Championship

 The 2017 Senior Open Championship was a senior major golf championship and the 31st Senior Open Championship, held 27–30 July at Royal Porthcawl Golf Club in Porthcawl, Wales.
 It was the 2nd Senior Open Championship played at the course and the 15th Senior Open Championship played as a senior major championship.

 World Golf Hall of Fame member Bernhard Langer won by three strokes over Corey Pavin.
 The 2017 event was Langer's third Senior Open Championship title and his tenth senior major championship victory.
 Langer also won the 2014 Senior Open Championship at Royal Porthcawl Golf Club.

 Venue

 The 2017 event was the second Senior Open Championship played at Royal Porthcawl.

 Course layout

 Field

-The field consisted of 144 competitors: 135 professionals and 9 amateurs.
+The field of 144 competitors included 135 professionals and 9 amateurs.
 An 18-hole stroke play qualifying round was held on Monday, 24 July for players who were not already exempt.